open-wc/open-wc/docs/faq/component-libraries.md

   The Elix project aims to create a universal library of all general-purpose user interface patterns commonly found in desktop and mobile UIs, where each pattern is implemented as a well-designed, attractive, high-quality, performant, accessible, localizable, and extensively customizable web component.
 - [Helix UI](https://rackerlabs.github.io/helix-ui/)

-  The HelixUI library provides front-end developers a set of reusable CSS classes and HTML Custom Elements that adhere to Helix design standards as outlined by Rackspace.
+  The HelixUI library provides front-end developers a set of reusable CSS classes and HTML Custom Elements that adhere to Helix design standards, as outlined by Rackspace.
 - [Ionic UI Components](https://ionicframework.com/docs/components)

   Take advantage of the component system that powers Ionic applications with a large ecosystem to choose from and indepth usage instructions no matter the framework with which your project is built.